 The charming town of Swakopmund is Namibia’s premier seaside resort, featuring palm-lined avenues and beach side promenades.
 Take a sightseeing stroll though the unique town, hosting old colonial German buildings and museums.
 Relax at one of the street-side cafes, visit art galleries, quaint shops and other attractions, or get your adrenaline pumping on one of the adventure activities.
 There are plenty of adventure activities to choose from at Swakopmund including kayaking, quad biking, sand boarding and skydiving as well as scenic flights and guided desert walks.

 Leaving Swakopmund we drive south, stopping to take snapshots as we cross the Tropic of Capricorn.
-Our next overnight stop is the smallest town in Namibia - Solitaire.
-Located in the Khomas Region, time slows down to a crawl in this remote settlement.
+Our next overnight camp is near the smallest town in Namibia - Solitaire.
+Located in the Khomas Region, time slows down to a crawl in this remote place.

 From Solitaire we continue our drive southwards heading into one of the oldest deserts in the world, the Namib Desert.
 We make our way to the Namib Naukluft Park, where we visit some of the world’s highest sand dunes, reaching up to 300m in the Sossusvlei area.

-Continuing south we drive to the Orange River, officially named the Gariep River, camping in this natural setting overnight.
+Continuing south we drive to the Orange River, officially named the Gariep River.
 With its source in Lesotho’s Drakensberg Mountains the Orange River, South Africa’s longest river, almost traverses the continent.

-We camp on the banks of the Orange River on day nine of this Namibia to Cape Town Overland Camping Tour, enjoying a marvelous African sunset.
+We camp on the Namibian banks of the Orange River on day nine of this Overland Camping Tour, enjoying a marvelous African sunset.
 Here you can hike to the viewpoint above the campsite, swim in the river and take an optional canoe trip on the Orange River.

 The camp is remote but not too basic, with facilities including hot showers, flush toilets and grass covered camping sites.
 Unwind at the camp's bar and soak up the peaceful river setting under a blanket of bright stars.

-Leaving the dramatic Orange River area we proceed south, journeying through changing landscapes into the Namaqualand region of South Africa.
+Leaving the banks of the Orange River we cross in South Africa this morning.
+Then we proceed south, journeying through changing landscapes into the Namaqualand region of South Africa.
 Namaqualand is best known for its prolific display of blooming wildflowers in spring, best seen between August and October.

 We overnight at a picturesque campsite near the small town of Citrusdal and the Olifant's River in the fertile hills of the Western Cape province in South Africa.
 Admire the views of the majestic Cederberg Mountains and get the chance to sample some of the fine wines of the Western Cape.